 The Florida Governor’s Council on Indian Affairs, Inc. is a non-profit, tax exempt organization which operates the Employment & Training Program as a Workforce Innovation and Opportunity Act (WIOA) Native American grantee through the U.S. Department of Labor, Division of Indian and Native American Programs.
 We are responsible for the allocation and distribution of this funding to economically disadvantaged, unemployed or underemployed Native American, Native Alaskan and Native Hawaiian students residing in the states of Florida and Georgia for job training and educational purposes.

-If you are planning on attending classes during the spring term, please submit your paperwork as soon as possible.
+If you are planning on attending classes during the fall term, please submit your paperwork as soon as possible.
 Please note that all paperwork must be submitted no later than 21 days prior to start of term or fee due date, whichever comes first.

 It is our mission to provide services and activities that result in each participant realizing their full potential.
 We are committed to assisting students in choosing a career with job security that maximizes the use of each individual’s interest and aptitudes.
 The Employment & Training Program utilizes universities, community colleges, technical schools, vocational programs and apprenticeship programs, which are accredited by one of the U.S. Department of Education’s nationally recognized accrediting agencies, as vehicles to provide our participants with a solid foundation of the knowledge and skills necessary to achieve economic self-sufficiency through employment in today’s competitive labor market.